How to Prepare Your Year 6 Pupils for SATs

 Activities and more activities

-As you know as part of the blog, we’ve mentioned a couple of sample activities you could try.
+As part of the blog, we’ve mentioned a couple of sample activities you could try.
 These are: ‘The Dancing Bear’ book extract and ‘Ordering’ interactive worksheet.

-If you’d like to see more of our activities, we’d love you to take out a free 28-day trial with us!
+If you’d like to see these or some of our other activities, we’d love you to take out a free 28-day trial with us!
 Simply click here for this.
 You’re more than welcome to have a virtual tour via Zoom too.
 If you’d like one, contact us here and we’ll get in touch!